Scouting report: England's first Euro 2024 opponents Serbia relying on firepower overcoming defensive fragility

 Veteran captain Tadic will play a pivotal role as an attacking midfielder tucked behind Mitrovic, while Serbia can also turn to Fulham's Sasa Lukic, AC Milan's Luka Jovic and versatile former Lazio midfielder Milinkovic-Savic.

-While Serbia's attacking threat is clear, so is their defensive frailty, having leaked eight goals in three games in a dismal 2022 World Cup, opens new tab and kept clean sheets in only two Euro 2024 qualifying matches.
+While Serbia's attacking threat is clear, so is their defensive frailty, having leaked eight goals in three games in a dismal 2022 World Cup and kept clean sheets in only two Euro 2024 qualifying matches.

 Serbia will have to plug those holes in Germany and may need the stars to align if they are to advance from the group stages of a major tournament for the first time.